jodal/comics/docs/crawlers.rst

     python manage.py comics_addcomics -c foo

-If you do any changes to the :class:`Meta` class of any crawler, you must rerun ``comics_addcomics`` to update the database representation of the comic.
+If you do any changes to the :class:`ComicData` class of any crawler, you must rerun ``comics_addcomics`` to update the database representation of the comic.

 Running the crawler